 COVID-19: Positive approaches to Keep everyone safe

 Welcome to the HHMP COVID-19 updates page.
 This page is intended to be your source of up to date information on how Hunters Hill Medical Practice, doctors and staff are managing the COVID-19 epidemic to ensure the highest level of patient care and safety.
-Please visit this page on a regular basis for the latest information.
-Call us on 9817 2080 if you have specific questions or email firstname.lastname@example.org.
+This is not the page for the COVID-19 or Influenza (Flu) vaccine clinic.
+Please see the button below.

 What is COVID-19?